The Adventures of Gulliver: Additional series credits

 A Hanna-Barbera Production.
 Hanna-Barbera Productions, Inc. ©MCMLXVIII-MCMLXXI All rights reserved.

 Home Video

 The 1st episode "Dangerous Journey" was released on the DVDs Saturday Morning Cartoons Vol. 2 & Saturday Morning Cartoons: 1960s-1980s Collection.

+Other Media

+From 1972-1982, a small boat ride themed around the series called Gulliver’s Rub-a-Dub operated at Kings Island in Cincinnati, Ohio in the Happy Land of Hanna-Barbera section of the park.
+Characters from the series were also featured in The Enchanted Voyage ride at the park which operated from 1972-1983.

+Flirtacia appeared in the third season of Jellystone!.